DomSperanza/Parking_ski_look/README.md

-# Ski Resort Parking Scraper
+# Ski Resort Parking Monitor

 Ever find yourself obsessing over the one parking slot that could save your ski day?
-Welcome to the **Ski Resort Parking Scraper** – the little Python script that does the heavy lifting for you and leaves you more time to shred the slopes (or at least wait in less maddening driveways)!
+Welcome to the **Ski Resort Parking Monitor** – the web application that does the heavy lifting for you and leaves you more time to shred the slopes!

 ## What It Does

-This quirky script:
+This application:
-- **Monitors Multiple Ski Resorts:** It checks the parking reservation pages of your fave resorts (because one resort just isn't enough).
+- **Monitors Multiple Ski Resorts:** Checks parking reservation pages for Brighton, Solitude, Alta, and Park City.
-- **Detects Appointment Availability:** By examining the *background color* on the target appointment (e.g., "Sunday, March 16, 2025"), it determines if that oh-so-coveted slot is free.
-- **Sends Email Notifications:** When a parking slot becomes available, you get an email to let you know that the parking gods have smiled upon you.
-- **Prevents Email Spamming:** Don't worry about your inbox getting spammed – once it sends an email, it holds off until the slot goes back to being unavailable and then available again.

-## Why You'd Want This

-Imagine being able to sit back with hot cocoa while your computer scans resort pages for that elusive parking spot.
-No more manually refreshing, no more F5-frenzy – our script will do it all while you enjoy your ski vacation prep (or simply binge-watch your favorite show).
+- **Web Interface:** Easy-to-use web dashboard to manage your monitoring jobs.
+- **Smart Detection:** Uses advanced scraping to detect availability even on tricky dynamic pages.
+- **Email Notifications:** Sends you an email with a "Book Now" link the moment a spot opens up.
+- **Spam Prevention:** Pauses monitoring after sending a notification, with a one-click "Continue Monitoring" link if you missed the spot.

 ## How to Use It